jamesraul/jamesraul.github.io/index.md

 - Online Services / Cloud + Enterprise division supporting Microsoft’s online production and cloud products: Azure, Xbox, O365, Bing, Skype, specifically focused on M&A network engineering team (Venture Integration).
 - Responsible for providing transitional network engineering support and migration strategies for acquisitions, divestitures and joint ventures.
 Notable projects included, Skype, FAST Search & Transfer (Share Point Search), and Phone Factor (Azure MFA).
 - Worked closely with the architecture teams and other engineering teams to create an architecture and standard for a "Transitional Services Network" - this provided a standard connectivity path in and out of the Microsoft data centers.
-- Designed and led deployments of "network infrastructure stamps" - based on standards, these designs were created to support each the property groups newly acquired.
+- Designed and led deployments of "network infrastructure stamps" - based on standards, these designs were created to support property groups newly acquired.
-- Technologies and technologies included Cisco Nexus 7k/5k/3k (vPC), F5 LTM 8950, Juniper MX960/240/80/40 (BGP, MPLS L3VPN, Cisco ASA 5500, Catalyst 6500/4948, Cisco 3945/7606, Infoblox, Solarwinds, PRTG.
+- Products and technologies included Cisco Nexus 7k/5k/3k (vPC), F5 LTM 8950, Juniper MX960/240/80/40 (BGP, MPLS L3VPN, Cisco ASA 5500, Catalyst 6500/4948, Cisco 3945/7606, Infoblox, Solarwinds, PRTG.

 ### Presidio
 **2004 - 2011**